ramm777/ramm777/README.md

 I show that combining multi-modal data features enhances model predictive accuracy, up to AUC 0.82 on unseen test data.
 Results depict differential accuracy measured by a time-integrated Area Under the Curve (AUC), weighted Concordance Index and Brier index.
 The predictive accuracy improved stepwise by adding additional relevant data types.

 This model is part of the Integrated ML Predictor of Clinical Trials and answers questions like "What is the recommended treatment for a 52-year-old patient with stage 3 breast cancer, ER+ve, HER2-ve, genetic information e.g FGFR2 copy number gain?"

+I presented it orally at the [AACR conference](https://aacrjournals.org/cancerres/article/83/7_Supplement/5696/724638/Abstract-5696-A-prognostic-machine-learning-model) in 2023, the poster is available to download [here](https://concr.co/ASSETS/files/AACR-OS-Breast-Cancer.pdf).

 ## 6) ML to predict tissue of origin from mutation data